Wheeleral/wpimobile18b.github.io/tutorials/Camera.md

 Negative
 : Heads up, you'll need an internet connection for modifying your gradle as it will download new files.

-You need to add `compile 'com.android.support:support-v4:<version>'` to your app's build.gradle file where `<version>` is set to your target SDK level.
+You need to add `compile 'com.android.support:support-v4:<version>'` to your app's build.gradle file under dependencies where `<version>` is set to your target SDK level.
+The version also needs to be in the format 28.0.0.
 The specific file you want, as there are two build.gradle files, is the one that is annotated with "Module: app" in *Android* view or `app/build.gradle` in *Project* view.
 Your gradle will prompt you to sync, which can take a little while as it collects the appropriate files.